Published 7 June, 2019

 The definition of complication

-Before we start, let’s see what is the definition of complication term:
+Before we start, let’s see what the definition of complication term is:

 Consisting of many interconnecting parts or elements; intricate.
 Involving many different and confusing aspects.
 Cite: Oxford dictionary (https://en.oxforddictionaries.com/definition/complicated)